Communist Party of Spain: Resistance and reorientation

 After the Republican defeat in April 1939, the PCE was persecuted by the Nationales of caudillo Francisco Franco (1939–1975), although maintained the best organization among the opposition parties inside Spain.
 During the initial years of the Francoist State, PCE organized guerrilla struggles in some parts of the country.

-From the signing of Molotov–Ribbentrop Pact to the German assault on the Soviet Union on June 22, 1941, Spanish communists pursued neutralist policies with regards to Germany's aggression against Poland and France, regarding the war as imperialist and unjust.
-Much like the identical positions of other Moscow-directed Stalinist parties, this position was changed immediately after Germany invaded the Soviet Union.

 A large part of the party membership was forced into exile.
 Some PCE members went to the Soviet Union and fought as volunteers for the Red Army during the Second World War, such as General Enrique Líster.
-A large section of PCE members were based in France, were a major party organization was set up.
-During the later half of the Franco years, PCE changed its strategy and started organizing Workers' Commissions (CC.OO.) within the official trade union apparatus.
+A large section of PCE members were based in France, where a major party organization was set up, although the French government forced them to leave in 1950 during the rising ideological tension of the Cold War.
+During the latter half of the Franco years, PCE changed its strategy and started organizing Workers' Commissions (CC.OO.) within the official trade union apparatus.
 CC.OO. and PCE gained strength and became the backbone of the opposition forces in the country.

 Dolores Ibárruri, "La Pasionaria", a dedicated follower of consequent Comintern policies, replaced Jose Diaz as General Secretary in 1944, and held the position until 1960.
 Santiago Carrillo was General Secretary from 1960 to 1982.
 In 1963, after the Communist Party of Spain abandoned the armed struggle, hard-line Communists, led by Julio Álvarez del Vayo, founded the Spanish National Liberation Front (FELN), a small splinter group.

 Carrillo put the party on a eurocommunist course, distancing it from its Leninist origins.
 Carrillo accepted concessions to the "bourgeoisie", accepting the restoration of a liberal democracy and constitutional monarchy.
 This was regarded by many Party members as treason, for these concessions were made to classes the Party's doctrine called "exploiters".

+Communists played a fundamental role in the 1962 miners' strike, the first large-scale social movement since the end of the civil war, by putting their informal networks at its service, but also by involving their exiled activists to organize international solidarity.
+At the peak of the mobilization, more than 60,000 workers stopped work.
+A first breach in the edifice of Franco's dictatorship, which had ruled the country for more than twenty years.